atlassian-labs/data-center-terraform/docs/docs/userguide/CONFIGURATION.md

 ### Cluster Size
 `desired_capacity` provides the desired number of nodes that the node group should launch with initially.

-* The default value for the number of nodes in Kubernetes node groups is `1`.
+* The default value for the number of nodes in Kubernetes node groups is `2`.
 * Minimum is `1` and maximum is `10`.
+* This value cannot be changed after the infrastructure is provisioned.

 ```terraform
 desired_capacity = <number-of-nodes>  # between 1 and 10